wp-plugins/superslider-excerpt/readme.txt

 Tags: post_thumb, excerpts, thumbnails, morph, animation, mootools, javascript Requires at least: 2.6
 Tested up to: 2.9
-Stable tag: 1.0
+Stable tag: 1.1

 SuperSlider-Excerpts automatically adds thumbnails wherever you show excerpts (archive page, feed...).

 == Description ==

 SuperSlider-Excerpts automatically adds thumbnails wherever you show excerpts (archive page, feed... etc).
-Mouseover image will then Morph its properties, (controlled with css) You can pre-define the automatic creation of excerpt sized excerpt-nails.(New image size created upon image upload)
+Mouseover image will then Morph its properties, (controlled with css) You can pre-define the automatic creation of excerpt sized excerpt-nails.(New image size created, upon image upload).

 Order of thumbnail search

 * Adds the new 2.9 post_thumb option to your post screen, if used, this image will be used.

+* If your post / page has a meta_tag of thumbnail, it will grab the thumbnail and use that as part of your excerpt.

 * If your post / page has attached images  it will grab the first image and use that as part of your excerpt.

 * If your page or post has an image embedded this plugin will grab the thumbnail from the first image.

 * If your post has no image, this plugin will pull a category defined image, if you have added one.

- * And lastly if still there is no image for the post, a random image will be presented.
+* And lastly if still there is no image for the post, a random image will be presented.(Selects from as many as you define in options)

 **Demos**